 The I-O approach to compiling the National Accounts

-22.84 The 2008 SNA recommends use of the I-O framework for compiling basic data, integration of the I-O tables within the national accounts, and compilation of I-O tables at constant prices as well as at current prices.
-Currently S-U tables are compiled in both current and constant prices, whereas the I-O tables are compiled only in current prices.
+22.84 The 2008 SNA recommends use of the I-O framework for compiling basic data; integration of the I-O tables within the national accounts; and compilation of the tables at both current and constant prices.
+Currently, the I-O tables are compiled only in current prices, whereas the S-U tables are compiled in both sets of prices.

 22.85 The 2008 SNA also recommends that commodity flows data (by-products of the goods and services account) should be compiled at least annually, and that these data should be fully consistent with other parts of the national accounts.

 22.86 Chapter 14 of the 2008 SNA provides a description of the full I-O framework for compiling a set of national accounts.
 A distinction is drawn between S-U tables and analytical, or symmetric, I-O tables.
-The process of benchmarking the GDP account to balanced S-U tables is referred to as the I-O approach, and, since 1994-95, the GDP account has been compiled using this approach.
+The process of benchmarking the GDP account to balanced S-U tables is referred to as the I-O approach, and, since 1998, the Australian GDP account has been compiled using this approach.
+The S-U tables are compiled from 1994-95 onwards.

 22.87 The GDP account provides three approaches to measuring gross domestic product: (a) summing the incomes generated by production; (b) summing final expenditures on commodities produced; and (c) summing the value added at each stage of production.
 I-O tables are a further disaggregation of the same three approaches and are compiled as the second stage of this process, when the S-U tables for a particular year are deemed to be final.
 Intermediate consumption is netted out from the GDP account; however, I-O tables bring these inter-industry flows of commodities back into focus, providing a more developed articulation of the process of economic production, structure and interrelationships of industries.
 An important feature of the I-O tables is that they are fully balanced matrices, which allow for data confrontation and the resolution of differences at a detailed level.